-We believe the best lessons are learned by 'doing'.
-RoosterMoney encourages families to learn together so that parents can actively educate, motivate and empower their kids financially - giving everybody the reassurance that they're fully prepared for the future.
+RoosterMoney believes the best lessons are learned by ‘doing’.
+They encourage families to learn together so that parents can actively educate, motivate and empower their kids financially – giving everybody the reassurance that they're fully prepared for the future.

-In addition to the core features of the app we have a series of educational resources to help with financial education.
-You can read more about these in our Primer section on roostermoney.com
+In addition to the core features of the app there is a series of educational resources to help with financial education.
+You can read more about these in the Primer section on roostermoney.com

-"The kids love it.
-It's teaching them good life lessons for the future." - Jane, mum of 4
+‘The kids love it.
+It’s teaching them good life lessons for the future.’ – Jane, mum of four

-"Got my young boy on the tracker without the card, and my older one on the card.
+‘Got my young boy on the tracker without the card, and my older one on the card.
 He just saved up for his first pair of boots and bought it himself.
-Great life lessons along the way." - Ben, dad of 2
+Great life lessons along the way.’ – Ben, dad of two

-"He has learnt to prioritise his spending and not waste money as he can see where his money has gone (and how quickly!!)" - Simon, dad of 2
+‘He has learnt to prioritise his spending and not waste money as he can see where his money has gone (and how quickly!)’ – Simon, dad of two

 ‘When my children were clamouring for an Xbox, my husband and I agreed to match any money they raised.
 Reminding them how close they were getting to their goal helped them stop spending until they reached it.’ – Faith, mother and money blogger at ‘Much More With Less’